azartheen/bar9.github.io/about.md

 ## Education

-* MSc in Engineering (Information and communication systems) from Bern University of Applied Sciences
+* MSc in Engineering (Information and Communication Systems) from Bern University of Applied Sciences
 * BSc in Forest Management from Bern University of Applied Sciences

 ## Roles